camusdb/camusdb.github.io/docs/serializable-retries.md

 - A transient condition stopped the transaction before its write.
 That condition can occur at the start, during the routing, at lock acquisition, or at the storage write.
+- In a cluster, a node could not reach the peer that owns a partition before the server-side retry budget expired.
 - A read or scan reached a range whose current state could not be served before the server-side retry budget expired.
 - The transaction passed its lifetime deadline.